Where to Discuss?

 =SUM(M13:M25)

 We don’t need anything else.
-Feel free to delete those cells, and then see what’s happened.
+Feel free to delete those unused variance/covariance cells, and then see what’s happened.
+Enjoy the slight thrill of living on the edge.

 6: Standard Error using Linest